windecz/php/README.md

 # php
 This is first stage
-Now I treing create a new site
+Now I traing create a new site